ZenMerlin11/dotfiles/README.md

 # Zenmerlin's Dotfiles
 ## Overview
 These are my dotfiles I use for setting up development vm's across my machines and are provided here for inspiration or your own use.
+This is setup and tested for use with Ubuntu 19.04.
+If using another OS/Distro you may have some more work to do.
+Start with looking at the package manager install functions in `lib/utils.sh`.
 Feel free to clone/fork and use as you please, but use at your own risk.
 If you do somehow manage to destroy your computer, do something quite illegal, instigate global thermonuclear war, etc, it's not my fault so don't sue and/or incarcerate me. ;)

 ## Tools Summary
 1. Zsh
 2. Python 3.7, Pip, Virtualenv
 3. i3 Config and Keyboard Setup (Using CapsLock for mod key to avoid fighting with Windows key)
 4. Vim 8, Vundle, Various Plugins/Color Schemes
 5. VS Code and Extensions
 6. Node Version Manager